For comprehensive immigration information and downloadable forms, visit Western Michigan University's Immigration Services website.

 - A valid F-1 or J-1 visa (for re-entry to the U.S. only)

 2. Register for and complete a full course load every semester.

 Undergraduate students must complete at least 12 credits every semester; graduate students must complete at least 6 credits every semester to be considered full-time.
 These credits must be counted toward the degree.
 Falling below the minimum number of credits required for full-time enrollment without prior authorization is considered a violation of status.
 All students are required to make normal, full-time progress toward degree completion and to complete within specified time periods.
 Extensions other than for medical or other unavoidable academic reasons are not permitted.
-If you need to register on a part-time basis, you must obtain approval from International Admissions and Services BEFORE your registration is finalized.
+If you need to register on a part-time basis, you must obtain approval from a DSO or ARO before your registration is finalized.

-3. Do not begin off-campus employment without written authorization from the U.S. Citizenship and Immigration Services or International Admissions and Services.
+3. Do not begin off-campus employment without written authorization from the U.S. Citizenship and Immigration Services or WMU Immigration Services.

 Most forms of off-campus employment require government authorization through U.S. Citizenship and Immigration Services.

 4. Updating of addresses.

 F-1 or J-1 students must maintain a valid local U.S. address and an international address in their WMU record.
 F-1 or J-1 students should comply with this requirement by informing a DSO or ARO of an address change within 10 days of the change, instead of sending an AR-11 or AR-11SR directly to Department of Homeland Security.
 Please note that updating the WMU portal local mailing address field will be sufficient.